wiwaszko-intel/scenescape/docs/user-guide/other-topics/how-to-integrate-geti-trained-model.md

      - `demo.py`
      - `requirements.txt`

-2. **Configuring DLStreamer Pipeline Server with new Geti Model** Follow documentation [here](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/microservices/dlstreamer-pipeline-server/docs/user-guide/get-started.md) to use the newly trained Geti model with gvadetect and the [How to Configure DLStreamer Video Pipline](how-to-configure-dlstreamer-video-pipeline.md) to add custom models and configure the entire pipeline for enabling ingestion by SceneScape.
+2. **Configuring DL Streamer Pipeline Server with new Geti Model** Follow documentation [here](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/microservices/dlstreamer-pipeline-server/docs/user-guide/get-started.md) to use the newly trained Geti model with gvadetect and the [How to Configure DL Streamer Video Pipline](how-to-configure-dlstreamer-video-pipeline.md) to add custom models and configure the entire pipeline for enabling ingestion by Intel® SceneScape.

 3. **Deploy Intel® SceneScape**: